u-blox/ubxlib_examples_xplr_iot/README.md

 Please note that the usb cable should also be inserted if you want to see printouts from the example programs.

-The actual flash process is different if you have a debug unit or are just using the serial cable.
+The actual flash process is different if you have a debuger unit or are just using the serial cable.
 In the first case everything is done automatically if the debug is connected to the XPLR-IOT-1.
 In the latter case manual interaction is needed.
 You must first turn off the XPLR-IOT-1 with its on/off button.
 Then press down button 1 on the top side of the unit and keep it pressed while turning on the device again.
 The unit is now in bootloader mode and the flashing process can begin.
 Flashing performed by this repository tools will prompt you for confirmation of that the unit is in bootloader mode before starting.

 **Also please note** that by flashing these examples you will overwrite the "Sensor Aggregation" firmware which is installed in a fresh XPLR-IOT-1.
 Should you later want to restore that firmware, [this page](https://github.com/u-blox/XPLR-IOT-1-software) will show you how.